AyeshaIrshad1337/NLP/README.md

 You can produce Wrod2Vec embeddings using the library Gensim or spaCy.
 **You will find Word2Vec code in Word2Vec.ipynb**
 # FastText: (Day 28)
-This architecture considers each character in a word while learning  the words experince
+This architecture considers each character in a word while learning  the words representations
+Since fastText uses character level details on a word, it is able to compute vectors for unseen words conatining the characters it has seen before.
+One disadvantage off this method is that unrelated words conatining similar character/alphabets may result in being close in the vector space without semantic closeness